-These guidelines contain resources and documents related to publishing on the World Wide Web and on the Lynbrook High School web site.
+These guidelines contain resources and documents related to online publishing for the Lynbrook High School website.

 These guidelines were developed as a key reference tool.
 They define the roles of responsible participants from staff members who facilitate student publishers on the Web as well as volunteer web publishers.
 Questions about these guidelines or updates should be directed to David Erwin.